EPA Bans R22 Refrigerant. Is Your AC Safe?

 How Do I Know if My AC Has R22?

 First, don’t feel bad if you don’t know – homeowners aren’t expected to know what type of refrigerant their AC uses.
-So, to find out if your old air conditioner uses R22:
+So, to find out if your old air conditioner uses R22

-The fastest way to learn if your AC uses R22 and get information on AC replacement services is to schedule a free in-home consultation.
+However, the fastest way to learn if your AC uses R22 and get information on AC replacement services is to schedule a free in-home consultation.

-Don’t Put Off Replacing Your Old R22 Air Conditioner
+The Cost of Replacing Your Old R22 Air Conditioner

-As we near the date of January 1, 2020 the demand for R22 system replacements is going to skyrocket.
 If your system finally breaks down this summer (or later), your business or your family might face a considerable wait for AC replacement services.

 So, if you’ve been getting by with an air conditioner that will become cost-prohibitive, now is the time to figure out your plan for replacing the system.
 And let’s face it, whether your AC uses R22 or not, if it’s north of 15 years old, you’re going to want a plan to avoid an emergency air conditioner replacement, download our free AC Buying Guide for tips on things to consider before buying a new air conditioner.